renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 On the other hand, abstract classes can still be very useful when there is some common functionality that can be implemented appropriately for most expected implementations of a concept in the same manner.
-This may sound like something that is rare to occur, but it actually happens quite often.
+This may sound like something that is rare in practice, but it actually happens quite often.

 For example, it would probably be appropriate to introduce an abstract class for `Dealer`, in our cards game, because a dealer must by definition *hold state* (it needs to know who is winning and how many hands have been given, for example),